ev2900/OpenSearch_Log_Analytics/workshop/content/open-search-log-analytics/2_Environment_Set_Up/_index.en.md

 weight: 10
 ---

-We will need to deploy a few services and configure our AWS environment before we can get started with log analytics.
+We will need to deploy a few services and configure our AWS environment before we can get started.

 We will need to complete the following set up steps